code-not-found/code-not-found.github.io/_posts/jms/2014-01-11-jms-hermesjms-download-installation.md

 java -version
 ```

 Let's get started by downloading the HermesJMS installer Java archive (JAR).
-Go the the [HermesJMS download page](http://www.hermesjms.com/confluence/display/HJMS/Home) and click on the Sourceforge link in the <flp>Downloading and Webstarting</flp> section.
+Go the the [HermesJMS download page](http://www.hermesjms.com/confluence/display/HJMS/Home) and click on the Sourceforge link in the <file>Downloading and Webstarting</file> section.
 This will redirect to a Sourceforge page, click on the '<var>hermes-installer-X.XX.jar</var>' link and download the JAR file.
 Seeing as Hermes JMS is written in Java, the installer will run on both 32-bit and 64-bit systems.

 > Update: it looks like the HermesJMS home page is currently not available.
 You can however still [download the latest stable release: 'hermes-installer-1.14.jar' from SourceForge](http://sourceforge.net/projects/hermesjms/files/hermesjms/1.14/hermes-installer-1.14.jar/download).